 - Get ready for them to start mentioning and tweeting about the interesting stuff you are doing!

 Another great resource for getting to know your target audience is to spend an hour in the bookstore, perusing the magazines and books that are popular amongst your audience.
 What types of articles are being written?
 What types of businesses are advertising within these magazines?
-Magazine ads aren’t cheap, so if some advertisers are consistently purchasing space within a magazine, there is obviously something working for them.
+Magazine ads aren’t cheap, so if some advertisers are consistently purchasing space within a magazine, something is working for them.
 Learn from this and get to know what makes the audience tick, and even better, to buy!

 If you don’t have the time to make it out to the bookstore, check out Amazon.com to see the bestsellers within a particular category.
-Read the comments, see what people are thinking, what they like, and what they don’t like about products catered to their community.
+Read the comments, and see what people are thinking, what they like, and what they don’t like about products catered to their community.

 - Comscore Insights – Recent stories include predictions for the future of Snapchat’s use amongst adults and smartphone market share.